 - Internships must be compelling and relevant to the major.

-- Internships are negotiated in advance and organized through the office of the internship director.
+- Internships are negotiated in advance and organized through the office of the internship coordinator.

 - Qualified students must have a minimum of 45 credit hours prior to doing an internship.